 Donna Watts, Chamber President and CEO, approached Ed Bushaw, former Director of the Gulf Coast Culinary Institute at Faulkner State, for assistance.
 Watts was seeking fresh, innovative ideas to increase community spirit and awareness.
 Through collaborative efforts with one of Bushaw’s event planning classes, Bushaw states, “Many different and engaging events were born, but none as ongoingly successful as the Chicago Street Supper Club.”

-This year, Chef Brian Vaughn with Wolf Bay Lodge, Executive Chef Brody Olive, from Perdido Beach Resort, and culinary teams from The Gulf State Park Lodge and Hangout Hospitality Group will collaborate on the menu and preparation.
+This year, Chef Brian Vaughn with Wolf Bay Lodge, Executive Chef Brody Olive, from Perdido Beach Resort, and culinary teams from The Lodge at Gulf State Park and Hangout Hospitality Group will collaborate on the menu and preparation.

 Bobby Flournoy, whom Bushaw met through Marcie Kinsey with Alabama fine wine and craft beer distributor, Pinnacle Imports, will be on-hand to pour his wines with the different course offerings.
 Bushaw reflects, “Bobby is gregarious and wonderful with the folks.”
 Flournoy will also have some of his wines for sale during the event.
 The Chamber is currently drafting a proposal for a special wine tasting event presented by Flournoy at the Gulf State Park Boat Launch on Thursday, October 17th.

 The Chicago Street Supper Club is about the community coming together.
 Tickets are $75 per person with seating limited to three-hundred people.
 Tickets are available for purchase through the South Baldwin Chamber of Commerce website (https://www.southbaldwinchamber.com).
 Cocktails start at 6:00 p.m. and dinner begins at 7:00 p.m.
 An array of International wines from Bobby Flournoy’s portfolio will also be available.